beynar/svelte-headless-notion/README.md

 ## Documentation and example

-The documentation [Here](https://svelte-headless-notion.pages.dev) is a notion page itself rendered with this librairie.
-The source code of this page is [Here](https://github.com/beynar/svelte-headless-notion/blob/master/src/routes/%2Bpage.svelte)
+The documentation [here](https://svelte-headless-notion.pages.dev) is a notion page itself rendered with this librairy.
+The source code of this page is [here](https://github.com/beynar/svelte-headless-notion/blob/master/src/routes/%2Bpage.svelte)

 ## Prerequisites